mohammedAlia08/User-Managment-Repo/README.md

 3. Run: `npx react-scripts start`

 ## Deploy
-- Push to GitHub, deploy on Netlify or Vercel.
+- Push to GitHub, deploy on Netlify.

 ## Notes
 - API base can be overridden with `REACT_APP_API_BASE`.
-- For a realistic local mock that *appears* persistent consider `json-server` or `msw`.
+- For a realistic local mock that *appears* persistent consider `json-server`.